anumkhanit/anumkhanit/README.md

 ## About Me

-My journey began with a curiosity for understanding how software and systems work, leading me to learn more about network security, IT fundamentals, and more.
+My journey began with a curiosity for understanding how software and systems work, leading me to learn more about network security, file sharing, active directory and more.

 # What I'm Working On